Faith-Okamoto/INCH/README.md

 ## INCH options

 The only required input to INCH is a VCF file.
-Users must specify one of the three following flags:
+Users must specify exactly one of the three following flags:
-- `--pca NUM`: compute NUM number of PCs for the given founders.
+- `-p NUM`, `--pca NUM`: compute NUM number of PCs for the given founders.
 The `-o` option must also be used; eigenvalue, eigenvector, and image files will be written using that prefix.
+Default NUM is 5.
-- `--matrix`: compute a distance matrix for the given founders
+- `-m`, `--matrix`: compute a distance matrix for the given founders.
-- `-d FILE`, `--descendents FILE`: match descendents to founders
+- `-d FILE`, `--descendents FILE`: match descendents to founders.

 Users may additionally specify the options below:
 - `-c CHR`, `--chr CHR`: select only data for a specific chromosome.
 By default, assumes all data is from the same chromosome.
 - `-o FILE`, `--output FILE`: Write output to file.
 By default, output is written to stdout.
+- `-g GROUPS`, `--groups GROUPS`: group multiple founders together.
+The format is `F1,F2 F3,F4,F5` - note the commas separating founders within a group and the whitespace separating groups.
+Any founders not mentioned will be put in a group by themselves.
+  - If used with the `-d` flag, a descendent will be assigned to the group containing the founder it matches best.
+  - If used with the `-m` flag, average distances between the members of each group will be computed.

+## File format

+The format for the `-d` option is a two-column tab-separated file without a header line.
+The first column is descendent IDs and the second is the ID of the founder it matches best.

+## Contributors

+This project was entirely coded by Faith Okamoto, with some idea generation by other members of the Palmer Lab.
+(Notably Thiago Sanches)

+## Testing

+To run tests (no tests right now)